lxc/incus/doc/faq.md

 - `config.yml`: configuration file (info about `remotes`, `aliases`, etc.)
 - `servercerts/`: directory with server certificates belonging to `remotes`

-## Why can I not ping my LXD instance from another host?
+## Why can I not ping my Incus instance from another host?

 Many switches do not allow MAC address changes, and will either drop traffic with an incorrect MAC or disable the port totally.
-If you can ping a LXD instance from the host, but are not able to ping it from a different host, this could be the cause.
+If you can ping a Incus instance from the host, but are not able to ping it from a different host, this could be the cause.

 The way to diagnose this problem is to run a `tcpdump` on the uplink and you will see either ``ARP Who has `xx.xx.xx.xx` tell `yy.yy.yy.yy` ``, with you sending responses but them not getting acknowledged, or ICMP packets going in and out successfully, but never being received by the other host.

 (faq-monitor)=
-## How can I monitor what LXD is doing?
+## How can I monitor what Incus is doing?

-To see detailed information about what LXD is doing and what processes it is running, use the [`incus monitor`](incus_monitor.md) command.
+To see detailed information about what Incus is doing and what processes it is running, use the [`incus monitor`](incus_monitor.md) command.

 For example, to show a human-readable output of all types of messages, enter the following command: